WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - `any` is pushed onto the type stack.

-> The `unreachable` instruction is meant to represent code that is not meant to be executed except in the case of a bug in the application.
+> The `unreachable` instruction is meant to represent code that isn't meant to be executed except in the case of a bug in the application.

 #### End